 Hewden has been making the headlines recently and Mark Goldsmith our Head of Building Products was keen to meet with one of their long-serving directors Susan Shardlow to get an overview of her time with the company.
 During her 15 years there Susan has managed the finance, commercial and new business introduction areas of the business.
 Here is what they discussed:

 Mark: During your time at Hewden, you have witnessed the role of Finance Director evolve.
-Certainly in my experience recruiting such roles, companies are no longer looking for FD’s to solely balance the books and manage a team of clerks.
-Which areas of the modern day FD role have you particularly enjoyed managing?
+Certainly, in my experience recruiting such roles, companies are no longer looking for Finance Directors to solely balance the books and manage a team of clerks.
+Which areas of the modern-day FD role have you particularly enjoyed managing?

-Susan: For me the exciting part of being an FD is the opportunity to be part of shaping the strategy of the business, providing the tools and support to help the business to grow in both revenue and profitability.
+Susan: For me the exciting part of being a Financial Director is the opportunity to be part of shaping the strategy of the business, providing the tools and support to help the business to grow in both revenue and profitability.
 This has been both through organic growth and acquisition of new businesses/disposals where appropriate.
 This also means that the finance team has to continually challenge its size/constitution/skillset and I have managed a number of projects which have delivered new systems and back-office structures to effectively support the business.
-One of the most significant and most challenging was the project I led in 2004 to create ‘One Hewden’ – a project which dramatically changed the structure of both the customer facing and back office side of the business.
+One of the most significant and most challenging was the project I led in 2004 to create ‘One Hewden’ – a project which dramatically changed the structure of both the customer facing and back-office side of the business.

 Mark: Combining the seven separate entities into the ‘One Hewden’ name back in 2004 must have been quite a challenge.
 What key ingredients would you say makes up an efficient integration team?